natemcmaster/dotnet-tools/README.md

       <td><code>dotnet-todo</code></td>
       <td>
         <p>
+          Manage your todo list using the command line syntax and text file format of
-          A .NET port of <a href-"http://todotxt.org/">http://todotxt.org/</a> that tries to remain faithful to the command line and functionality of the original shell script wherever possible.
+		  <a href-"http://todotxt.org/">http://todotxt.org/</a>.
+This port tries to remain faithful to the
+		  command line and functionality of the original shell script wherever possible.
         </p>
         <p>